services-engineering/dkp-demo/README.md

-# GitOps DKP Truck Efficiency Demonstration
+# Edge GitOps DKP Truck Efficiency Demonstration

 This tutorial was designed to roll-out the truck efficiency demo.
 It is meant to show how easy it is to use DKP.

 In this tutorial we will be making use of key functions of D2iQ Kommander for deploying, and managing the lifecycle of, a complex IoT app comprised of microservices (stateless) and dataservice (stateful) components exposed to the outside world.

+This Branch includes every YAML that should get deployed to the Central Data Cluster.

 ## Prerequirements